 Marist High School is located in the New York metropolitan area, a half-hour away from Manhattan.
 Our school’s diversity is one of its many strengths, with a student body that represents cultures and ethnicities from all over the world.
 In 2015, we began our full-fledged international program, which increased from a handful of students to 25 in only two years.
 Our goal is to build our international student program that represents 10% of the total student population.

 In addition to their regular school Counselor, our International Students also have a Coordinator who acts as an additional school counselor and ensures that all international students can adjust to their new life in America.
 During weekly meetings, the coordinator checks in on students by listening to their concerns and providing important information about school events and programs.
 He assigns an American “buddy” to each new international.
 Additionally, he is available for consultation every day after school, and coordinates events such as field trips and the Chinese New Year party.

 Marist's philosophy is that students will learn English by immerision.
 During their first year America International students are placed in an English Language Learning Class for one period a day.
-Students can receive individualized attention from an ELL Instructor who is able to assist them with class assignments, basic communication skills.
+Students can receive individualized attention from an Instructor who is able to assist them with class assignments, and basic communication skills.
 Usually, a student becomes able to do regular classwork after their first semester in the school.